 Students have one semester to come into compliance with the Continuation Standards.
 If, however, they earn a minimum 2.0 semester GPA in at least 12 credits during a probation semester, an additional probationary semester may be granted to comply with the overall Continuance Standards.

-Students enrolled in William & Mary summer school while on probation will be evaluated for removal from probation at the end of summer school.
-Students who are placed on probation, or are continuing on probation at the end of a semester but earned at least a 2.0 GPA and 12 credits during that semester, will be removed from probation if they meet their Continuance Standards by the end of summer school.
+Students enrolled in William & Mary summer school while on probation will be evaluated for removal from probation at the end of the summer semester.
+Students who are placed on probation, or are continuing on probation at the end of a semester but earned at least a 2.0 GPA and 12 credits during that semester, will be removed from probation if they meet their Continuance Standards by the end of the summer semester.
 This applies only to work completed in a W&M summer program (either on campus or in Washington, D.C.).